Z2PackDev/Z2Pack/doc/source/tutorial_core.rst

 The Z2 invariant can be calculated by calling the :meth:`.invariant()` method, which returns 0 for topologically trivial surfaces or 1 for non-trivial ones.

+The Chern number can be calculated using the :meth:`.chern()` method, which returns the Chern number, which returns a `dict` containing the
+following:

+*   ``chern``: The Chern number.
+*   ``pol``: The polarization (sum of WCC) for each string of k-points.
+Because the polarization is defined only :math:`\mod 1`, its value is chosen to be in :math:`[0, 1)`.
+*   ``step``: The change in polarization between different k-point strings.
+    It is also defined only up to an integer constant, and is chosen s.t. its absolute value is minimized.
+The Chern number is equal to the sum of steps.

+.. note:: A good way of estimating the convergence of the Chern number is
+    looking at the maximum absolute value in ``step``.
+The value should be well below :math:`0.5`.

 Wannier charge centers, k-points, :math:`\Lambda` matrices etc. can be extracted by using the :meth:`.get_res()` method.
 Its return value is